MinkiShin/minkishin.github.io/_pages/about.md

-A data scientist and researcher.
-Inspired by real world problems.
+My passion is to express myself in math, science, and statistics, and I am excited to explore the vast array of technologies that can create a beneficial impact in the future.
 <br/>

-My passion is working with hidden pattern recognition, data mining and visualization in order to develop software and hardware tools that help empower those in need.
+I want to take on new challenges with colleagues with new perspectives in a vibrant community.
 <br/>

-I am excited about tackling new challenges with colleagues of new perspectives in a vibrant community.
+I enjoy playing basketball, watching movies, and listening to music.
+I love exploring the world of painting, designing issues as editor of a school magazine, and interacting with my community friends.
 <br/>